White Sox vs. Dodgers Player Props Betting Odds

 Betts Stats

-- Betts brings a six-game streak with at least one hit into this contest.
-In his last 10 games he is hitting .333 with six home runs, five walks and 10 RBI.
+- Betts takes a seven-game streak with at least one hit into this matchup.
+In his last 10 outings he is hitting .317 with a double, four home runs, five walks and eight RBI.

 Betts Recent Games